KevinTrinh1227/Hycord-Client/README.md

    python main.py
    ```

-2. Setup the bot using the cmd in your server
+2. Setup the bot using the command in your discord server

    ```sh
    /setup